Everything PR News

 AI answers are now diligence infrastructure.

 Most founders have no idea what the engines are saying about them.
-This is the eighth piece in the AI Communications series, and it is about why founders need their own AI Communications strategy — distinct from their company's — and what the discipline looks like at the individual level.
+This is the master pillar for AI Communications for Founders, and it is about why founders need their own AI Communications strategy — distinct from their company's — and what the discipline looks like at the individual level.

 Why founders need their own strategy